martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_production_environment_configuration.rst

 ***********************************
 To install FTP command line client, type ``sudo yum install ftp`` on CentOS or ``sudo apt-get install ftp`` on Ubuntu.

 To establish a connection with Glaxy Proftpd server, you can use your Galaxy username and password, in addition to the server IP address you’re connecting to (e.g. ``90.147.102.82``).
-To open a connection in Terminal type the following command, replacing the IP address with with your server IP address:
+To open a connection in Terminal type the following command, replacing the IP address with your server IP address:

 ::